marwahaha/Zepto-mobile/README.md

-# ABANDONNED A LONG TIME AGO
+# ABANDONED A LONG TIME AGO

 Don't use it, there's nothing interesting here.